Dental Insurance in Ontario: Costs, Coverage & Best Plans (2026)

 ★★★☆☆ (3.4/5)

 Why it made our list: If you’re in search of low-cost dental insurance without a lot of bells and whistles, GreenShield’s ZONE 2 (Primary) plan might be a good fit.
-This guaranteed-acceptance plan pays for 80% of basic dental care and up to 80% of comprehensive services like root canals, periodontal treatment, and denture repair.
-You won’t have access to coverage for major services or for orthodontics, but the plan should cover the basics for most Canadian families.
+This guaranteed-acceptance plan pays for 80% of basic preventive dental care and up to 80% of comprehensive services like root canals, periodontal treatment, and denture repair.
+You won’t have access to coverage for major services or for orthodontic treatment, but the plan should cover the basics for most Canadian families.

 If you need a little more coverage—say, for crowns or bridgework—or don’t want to wait three years to hit the maximum of 80% reimbursement for comprehensive care, GreenShield’s ZONE 3 (Basic) plan is a slightly more expensive alternative.